mayhammad277/OrbitFlow-STM-/README.md

 ## 🛠 Contributing & Next Steps

-We are currently raising a pre-seed round to take this prototype to a validated multi-satellite avoidance demo[cite: 1].
+We are currently raising a pre-seed round to validate this prototype with a multi-satellite avoidance demo.

 **We are actively seeking:**